Skip to main content

 17 QOTD

-Transmitting a short text message when a client connects to the serverTCP/UDP
+Transmission of a short text message when a client connects to a serverTCP/UDP

 • risk of amplification attacks